ohscar/rmalloc/doc/paper/simulating-locking.rst

 Typically a large value for macro lifetime means it's a global object and can be modelled as such.

 A coarse locking lifetime based on the macro lifetime, with a threshold of 50%, is calculated at memtrace-to-ops translation time, as described in section :ref:`translating-memory-access-data-to-ops` above.
+The threshold value 50% is chosen from the assumption that any object that has more than half of all memory accesses in one iteration of a loop is the primary object on which the loop operates.

 Depnding on the relation between ops accessing the block in question and ops accessing other objects the access pattern of the object can be modeled.
 For example, if an object has 100 ops within its lifetime and 10 of them are its own